YoeDistro/yoe-distro/docs/superproject-management.md

 most of which will rarely change during a product lifecycle.
 It seems to be a tool for more advanced users.

-## Poky style monorepo
+## Poky style combo repo

-One popular trend these days are [monorepos](http://danluu.com/monorepo/) which are popular these days in large companies.
+One popular trend these days are [monorepos](http://danluu.com/monorepo/) which are popular in various large companies (like Google and Facebook).
 [Poky](http://git.yoctoproject.org/cgit/cgit.cgi/poky) is somewhat of a monorepo in that it contains bitbake, oe-core, and some other things in one git repo.
 This makes it easy to checkout one repository and build a demo image if